 The famous White Cliffs of Dover stand guard at the Gateway to England.
 In some places over 300 feet high, the White Cliffs are a symbol of the United Kingdom and a reassuring sight to travellers.
-The cliffs also have a special place in our national history and they were used for defence in both World Wars.
+The cliffs also have a special place in the country’s national history and they were used for defence in both World Wars.

 The Cliffs have been immortalised in song, in literature and in art.

 The history of Britain is intricately linked with the White Cliffs.
 The first recorded description of Dover describes the scene that Julius Caesar saw in 55 BC when, with two legions of soldiers, he arrived near Dover looking for a suitable landing place for the Roman invasion.
 Shakespeare famously mentioned the cliffs in King Lear.
 They were also the backdrop to the historic moment when Charles II stepped back onto English soil in 1660 after years in exile.

 In 1843 South Foreland Lighthouse was built as the first electric lighthouse in the world.
 This was used by Guglielmo Marconi for his work with radio waves and the place where he received the first international radio transmission from Wimereux, France, in 1899.

 During the Second World War, the White Cliffs of Dover were Britain’s frontline from 1941 and large gun batteries were constructed along the coast.
 On the cliffs close to South Foreland, important gun positions were built which would attack enemy forces across the Channel.
 Although quickly constructed and only fired sparingly, the guns were an important aspect of the defence of Britain.

 To help stop the German ships, Winston Churchill ordered a complex of military tunnels to be built as a military command post, hidden within the chalk at Fan Bay Deep Shelter.
 The building of long-range batteries was also ordered to attack German shipping and fortifications on the French coast.